francisywk/mirai-metro/content/wiki/panda-express.md

 ---

-- Phase 1 of the line between Miraiya Cave and Oasis Point opened to the public on 27 July 2020.
+- Phase 1 of the line between Zephyr Cave and Oasis Point opened to the public on 27 July 2020.

 <br>